-Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the Does not answer Makes little or no - in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the assignment. appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates a demonstrates an demonstrates some a very poor of the Assignment thorough understanding of the understanding of the and has come to an 0 exercise.
-The exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified confusion on the part assignment. and enunciated an may not be of the student.
-The appropriate student's conclusion, conclusion. , , if any, is not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source student has cited any legal authorities or For assignments, sources and has or two or more inappropriate has cited authorities sources should be good sources but authorities or has that are irrelevant. those obtained appropriately. has missed at least failed to establish the chac are intelevant. through legal one excellent relevance of the research; for exam 8 sources that he or essays, legal well cited and well integrated well in she has cited. integrated. the assignment. class or the U 0 courseware is sufficient.)
+Factor 4 (Excellent) 3 (Good) 2 (Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers most of the · · · · Makes little or no - in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the not in the make some assignment. appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates a demonstrates an a very poor of the Assignment thorough understanding of the understanding of the and has come to an 0 exercise.
+The exercise but shows a appropriate exercise and the to a conclusion. high level of presented by the conclusion student has justified student comes to confusion on the part assignment. and enunciated an may not be of the student.
+The appropriate conclusion. appropriately justified by the rest student's conclusion, if any, is not conclusion. of the essay. supported by the rest of the essay. of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent source poor or any legal authorities or For assignments, or two or more but has missed the inappropriate has cited authorities sources should be good sources but best available OR authorities or has that are irrelevant. those obtained appropriately. has missed at least student has cited failed to establish the chac alle infelevant. through legal Appropriate sources good sources but relevance of the research; for exam ~ sources that he or essays, legal well cited and well integrated well in she has cited. the assignment. class or the U 0 courseware is sufficient.)
 Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in - very well; the reader organized.
 The essay level of organization, organized and is very chaos.
 There is no can clearly is coherent, though but is difficult to difficult to follow. reasonable attempt to understand where may not flow freely. follow.
 The essay is The student did not organize the essay Different appropriately coherently. all points and a should be.
-Essay may cohesive easy-to- essay are broken up and did not properly 0 appropriately. organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas. cı · · · c i ((() Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at Analysis thinking and analysis.
-0 critical thinking or The student's points analysis.
+Essay may cohesive easy-to- essay are broken up and did not properly 0 appropriately. between points organize the essay. made in the essay. without using new Separate paragraphs paragraphs. are used for separate ideas. . a o. " Critical Thinking and Shows adequate Shows minimal Shows no effort at Analysis 0 thinking and analysis.
+0 critical thinking and critical thinking or , The student's points · · analysis.
 The analysis.
-The student's points make no sense. are well argued and points make no sense. cited law to the facts of the given case in a wen supported. , , , , , , , , , , , , , , , , , , , , are weak and unconvincing. clear and convincing exceptionally unconvincing. manner. convincing. manner. convincing. l
+The student's is able to apply the student's arguments points make no sense. cited law to the facts of the given case in a wen supported. supported by logic, but are not are weak and clear and convincing exceptionally unconvincing.
+0 manner. convincing.
+1